Funding Schools and Services

 Capitol Building trust: These lands produce funding for the state buildings at the Capitol in Olympia.

-Charitable, Educational, Penal and Reformatory Institutions trust: These lands support institutions managed by the state Departments of Correction and Social and Health Services.
+Charitable, Educational, Penal and Reformatory Institutions trust: These lands support institutions managed by the state departments of Corrections and Social and Health Services.

 University trust: These lands produce revenue for the University of Washington.